eduardofilo/eduardofilo.mkdocs/docs/2024-09-04_steam_deck_arch.en.md

 After rebooting, you should see the SDDM session manager, initially with the screen rotated and without the ability to use the on-screen keyboard, so we'll still be using the external keyboard and mouse.

+Once we have logged into Plasma or Plasma Mobile, the first thing we need to do is configure the internet connection.
+To do this, click on the corresponding icon in the system tray at the bottom right in Plasma or at the top right in Plasma Mobile.

-Once you've logged into Plasma (or Plasma Mobile), open the Konsole application and run the following commands to install the basic KDE application package and the Firefox browser:
+Once connected, open the Konsole application and run the following commands to install the basic KDE application package and the Firefox browser:

 ```bash
 $ sudo pacman -S firefox kde-applications-meta